e-shreve/rulecheck/README.md

 #### Selecting Rules

-Rule selection is done by specifying one or more rule configuration files on the command line, using the -c or --config option.
+Rules are selected by specifying one or more rule configuration files on the command line, using the -c or --config option.
 To specify more than one configuration file, use the config option on the command line once for each configuration file to be read.

 Note that rule selection is additive across all configuration files specified.
 Thus, if config1.json activates ruleA and config2.json activates RuleB then both RuleA and RuleB will be active.